basilcea/cea-tap-googlesheet/README.md

 ### Accepted Config Options

-Create an `.env` file and add the following configuration in the format
+Create an `.env` file in the root folder and add the following configuration in the format

 ```bash
 export TAP_CEA_GOOGLESHEET_CLIENT_ID=<your client -id>